 Complications of pregnancy and childbirth are the leading cause of death and disability among women of reproductive age in developing countries.
-The average risk to mothers of death from child birth is 50 times higher in low income countries than in high-income countries.
+Decreasing maternal mortality by three quarters between 1990 and 2015 was the target of goal 5 of the Millennium Development Goals (MDGs).
+While maternal mortality ratios have fallen since 2000, most countries are still short of the MDG target, and large disparities persist.
+The average risk to mothers of death from childbirth is 50 times higher in low-income countries than in high-income countries.
 Even within income groups there exist large differences in outcomes.
-Across the world, the highest ratios are found in Sub-Saharan Africa and Central America.
-Decreasing maternal mortality by three quarters between 1990 and 2015 was the target of goal 5 of the Millennium Development Goals (MDGs).
-While maternal mortality ratios have fallen since 2000, most countries are still short of the MDG target.
+Among low-income countries, mortality ratios range from 82 to 1360 per 100,000 live births, with half the observations falling between 356 and 700.
 To make further progress, all women need access to reproductive healthcare, and better data monitoring systems are needed to gather evidence for effective interventions.

 About the data